Looking Back at the Effectiveness of Federal Environmental Regulations

 Resources for the Future (RFF) has developed seven new quantitative analyses of major federal environmental regulations detailing the extent to which the regulations’ expected benefit has been delivered, and at what cost.
 This type of backward-looking study, which is known as retrospective analysis, can underline the effects of a given regulation on different communities, regions, and industries and highlight adverse outcomes and conflicts with other federal regulations.
 Retrospective analysis can also support regulatory innovation and the reform of poorly performing policies.

 While estimating expected the benefits and costs of major proposed regulations has become routine, retrospective analysis of actual outcomes is rare.
 Often, the studies that are conducted only give limited consideration to post-implementation results.
 In contrast, the following working papers focus on specific outcomes for air quality, human health, and consumer welfare.

-- “Localizing Environmental Regulation: The Case of Boutique Fuels,” a forthcoming working paper that investigates the fuel content standards established by the US Environmental Protection Agency and their effects on reducing airborne pollutants and gasoline prices;
+- “Localizing Environmental Regulation: The Case of Boutique Fuels,” a preliminary working paper that investigates the fuel content standards established by the US Environmental Protection Agency and their effects on reducing airborne pollutants and gasoline prices;

 - “The Impact of the Clean Air Act on Particulate Matter in the 1970s,” which examines the effect on air quality in US counties in 1972 with the implementation of Clean Air Act standards for particulate matter;